 FHA loans are popular because they are one of the easiest types of home loans to qualify for.
 If you have a credit score of 500-579 you may qualify with 10% down.
 If you have at least a 580 credit score the required down payment is 3.5%.

 How long does it take to close on a house with an FHA loan?

-The average time it takes to close is 48 days.
-However, the amount of time it takes to close depends on several factors.
+The average time to close is 48 days.
+However, the time to close depends on several factors.
 You can speed up the process by getting all of your documents to your loan officer as quickly as possible and responding to any requests in a timely manner.

 Are FHA loans only for first-time homebuyers?

 No. Anyone can qualify for an FHA mortgage regardless if they’re a first-time buyer, or not.
 You cannot get a second FHA loan at the same time unless you met certain conditions.